McTiernanSoftware/PartyAnimal/README.md

 ===========

 A tool for scale testing web services by mimicking user behaviors.
-Originally, this tool was used specifically for testing the Yahoo!7 FANGO APIs and the receivers would run various scripts that mimicked their user archetypes ("power user", "chatterbug", etc.).
-The scripts would register a new account, browse for a TV show to watch, check into it, and begin playing games and chatting.
+Originally, this tool was used specifically for testing mobile application-to-remote-API interactions and the receivers would run various scripts that mimicked their user archetypes ("power user", "chatterbug", etc.).
-That highly specific behavior has been stripped down for the purpose of clarity and concision.

 Why Did You Build This?
 -----------------------